gdmoney/georgedavitiani.com.v1/README.md

 ## Objective
-Provide value by solving complex technical problems as a Network Engineer.
+Provide value by solving complex technical problems as a **Network Engineer**.

 ## Summary of Qualifications